Slashdot

 The popular consensus is that most of chess playing traffic comes from old-school Linux users anyway.

 Right.
-So are you saying that their game
+So are you saying that their games don't count toward the total number of games played?
+Because that's what got pushed over 2 billion.

+They could just have games close and delete automatically after a period of time.

+They could, sure.
+But, unless they want to deal with data integrity issues, the IDs would continue growing, and it's the ID being too high that is causing the problem.
+Well, I misspoke there, it's too small of an INT type being used that caused the problem, but that INT is storing the game ID, so it was the ID being too high that revealed the problem.

 Re: (Score:2)